All Products

 • The nodeAffinity parameter is added to specify exclusive nodes.
 You must use the nodeSelector parameter instead.

 If this check item shows FAIL, you can manually restore the Deployment template.
-For more information, see The Deployment template fails to pass the check.
+For more information, see the What do I do if the Deployment template fails to pass the check? section of this topic.

 Ingress Configuration